Belenggu Masjarakat: Release and reception

-Belenggu Masjarakat was released in March 31, 1953, and was screened again at Metropole Theatre in Jakarta from March 31 until April 5, 1954.
+Belenggu Masjarakat was released in March 31, 1953, and was screened again at Metropole Theatre in Jakarta from March 31 until April 5, 1954, during the first Indonesian Film Festival.
 This film won Best Cinematography award at Indonesian Film Festival in 1955.
 A 35 mm copy of the film is reportedly stored at Sinematek Indonesia in Jakarta.

 Film critics praised the film for not having a pleonastical dialogue like most Indonesian films of that time, such as Usmar Ismail's film.
 However, another review says that Belenggu Masjarakat was failed to show in-depth narrative and psychological exploration of the characters after revolutionary war.

 This film featured S. Bono and Lestari in supporting roles, who later married and became the parent of actress Rini S. Bono.
-Lestari also made another three films role such as Rahasia Sukudomas (1954), Kasih Sajang (1954), and Tanah Harapan (1976), before leaving the film industry.
+Lestari also made another two films role such as Rahasia Sukudomas (1954) and Kasih Sajang (1954), before leaving the film industry.